National Family Caregivers Month: Patient Concierge Support Improves Clinical Trial Experiences

 In essence, having the concierge level of support provided by a dedicated patient care coordinator made trial participation much easier for both the patient and their caregiver.
 Pharmaceutical sponsors and clinical research organizations (CROs) who partner with a patient support service company allow the patient and caregiver to have an overall more positive clinical trial experience, with the ability to remain in the study through trial completion.

 At Clincierge, the patient coordinator resides in the same time zone as the patient and caregiver, speaks their language, and understands the area and its cultural nuances.
 They are paired at trial enrollment and will work as a team through completion.
-The coordinator handles all travel arrangements for the patient and caregiver for the duration of the study, including securing flights and hotel accommodations, rail travel, and ground transportation.
+The coordinator manages all travel arrangements for the patient and caregiver for the duration of the study, including securing flights and hotel accommodations, rail travel, and ground transportation.
 To provide personalized support services, the coordinator learns about the rare disease and how it affects the patient individually.

 Furthermore, the coordinator assists with scheduling site visits and other patient and caregiver needs.
 The coordinator is always reachable by cell phone and learns to anticipate the patient’s preferences.
 For the caregiver, they become a listening ear for someone who needs to talk, cry, or yell to release the stress of the situation.